philfung/philfung/README.md

 - 👋 Hi, I’m @philfung
-- 🩸 I'm founder/CEO of Kit.com (now part of Ro), which provides patients with clinical-grade blood testing in their home.
+- 🩸 I'm founder/CEO of Kit.com (now part of Roman), which provides patients with clinical-grade blood testing in their home.
-- 💬 I previously co-founded Operator.com, an early AI chatbot company.
+- 💬 I previously co-founded Operator.com, an early AI chatbot.
-- 📱 Before that, I was an early engineer at Facebook, focussing on infrastructure, mobile apps and growth.
+- 📱 Before that, I was an early engineer at Facebook, focussing on infra, mobile apps and growth.
-- 🏥 I’m interested in healthtech and engineering.
+- 🧑🏻‍💻I’m interested in engineering, robotics, AI.
 <!---
 philfung/philfung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.